GitchalWoo/GitchalWoo/README.md

 - 👋 Hi, I’m @GitchalWoo
-- 👀 I’m interested in Azure and Machine Learning
+- 👀 I’m interested in general engineering (.net, python, swift, typescript) + gamedev
-- 🌱 I’m currently learning Godot
+- 🌱 I’m currently learning mobile dev
-- 💞️ I’m looking to collaborate on TBD
+- 💞️ I’m looking to collaborate on games
 - 📫 How to reach me - by hand

 <!---